 Vaccination against chickenpox greatly reduces both the mild and serious risks of chickenpox and future shingles.
 Importantly, it also can stop the spread of the chickenpox virus to others, including adults who have not yet had it.

-Additional information is attached to help answer questions you may have about chickenpox and the chickenpox (varicella) vaccine.
+Additional information is available on the Mill Hill Website regarding questions you have about chickenpox and the chickenpox (varicella) vaccine.

 For additional information, please call your health care provider.

 Sincerely,